Home | Browse Topics | Jobs, benefits & flats | Resolving employment problems | Racial harassment at work

 Employment Relations Act 2000, s 112

-If you suffer racial harassment in the workplace you can bring a personal grievance under the Employment Relations Act or you can complain to the Human Rights Commission under the Human Rights Act (see the chapter “Discrimination”).
+If you experience racial harassment in the workplace you can bring a personal grievance under the Employment Relations Act or you can complain to the Human Rights Commission under the Human Rights Act (see: “Discrimination”).

 You can’t do both.
 If you decide to go through the Employment Relations Act you must raise your personal grievance within 90 days.
 On the other hand, you have more time to complain to the Human Rights Commission.
 The Human Rights Commission also covers a wider group of workers than the Employment Relations Act, including voluntary workers, self-employed and pre-employment situations.